 Remove Debris From Nearest Storm Drains Around Your Home’s Street

 One of the main reasons that basements flood is because the street drains around the house are cluttered with debris, and the water is accumulating around the home.
-Make sure that if there is heavy periods of rain, that the street drains around your home are cleared of too much debris at all times.
+Make sure that if there is heavy periods of rain, that the street drains around your home are clear of too much debris at all times.

 Store ALL Valuables in Watertight Containers